Sexual Harassment Training Guide: Who Needs to be Trained and When

 For employers with less than three employees, training must be provided to supervisors by October 1, 2020.

-New employees hired after the law takes effect (budget is pending) must be trained within 90 days of hire.
+New tipped employees and supervisors must be trained within 90 days of hire.

-Current employees must be trained by January 1, 2020.
+Current employees needed to be trained by January 1, 2020.

 New employees and newly promoted supervisors must be trained within one year of hire or promotion.

 Categories of workers not required to be trained: applicants, independent contractors, employees employed for less than six months continuously.

 Employees employed by employment agencies (employment agency is responsible for training).

 Current employees must have been trained by January 1, 2021.

 New employees must receive training within 90 days of hire.

 Additional requirements for employees of restaurants and bars.

-Current employees must be trained in accordance with previous law.
+Current employees must be trained in accordance with previous law, at no specific interval.

 New employees must be trained within one year of hire.

 Supervisors and managers must receive additional training within one year of beginning position.

 Current employees must have been trained by October 1, 2019.

 New employees should be trained as soon as possible.

-Current employees must have been trained by April 1, 2019 and then on an annual basis.
+Current employees must have been trained by April 1, 2019.

 New employees must be trained within 90 days of their start date.